humphreys-lab/humphreys-lab.github.io/_pages/people.md

 #### University of Southampton

-Masters research students supervised at the University of Southampton from 2011 to 2017, plus their (approximate) thesis titles.
+Masters research students supervised at the University of Southampton from 2011 to 2017.

 <div class="row">
   {% for alumnus in site.data.alumni_soton %}